 In other words, monkeys are smart to eat them.

-What are your favorite snack foods?
+What are your favorite foods to nosh on?
 Please leave a comment below.